 Are there any long-term implications of PCOS?

-- There appears to be an increased risk in overweight women with PCOS of the conditions listed below.
+- There appears to be an increased risk in people with PCOS carrying excess weight of the conditions listed below.
 The key underlying abnormality that leads to long term problems appears to be insulin resistance.
 Raised insulin levels (hyperinsulinaemia) in the presence of normoglycemia (normal blood sugars) are often noted.

 - Gestational diabetes (Diabetes in pregnancy).
-The prevalence is twice as high among women with PCOS vs control (A glucose tolerance test GTT is recommended for women with PCOS during pregnancy).
+The prevalence is twice as high among people with PCOS vs control (A glucose tolerance test GTT is recommended for those with PCOS during pregnancy).